Advocacy means having someone to help you express your views and wishes if you find it difficult to do this yourself.

 An advocate is not there to provide information and advice.

 Because an advocate should be independent, we don't directly provide an advocacy service but we do fund a local organisation to provide independent advocacy.

-ONE Advocacy Derby is the city’s integrated advocacy service provided through a partnership between Citizens Advice & Law Centre and Derbyshire Advocacy Service.
+ONE Advocacy Derby is the city’s integrated advocacy service provided through a partnership between Citizens Advice and Law Centre and Derbyshire Advocacy Service.

 This service brings together all independent statutory and non-statutory advocacy in Derby, so if you need support from an advocate, you can access it from one point.